jonowood/Project-4-A-Team/README.md

 - Python Pandas for data manipulation
 - Python Matplotlib for data visualization
 - HTML/CSS/Bootstrap for frontend web development
-- JavaScript Plotly for interactive data visualization
+- JavaScript Plotly for data visualization
 - SQL Database for data storage and retrieval
-- Google Cloud SQL for cloud-based SQL hosting

 ## Technical Requirements
 Our project follows the technical requirements outlined in the assignment brief, including: